Meet the artists

 Jewellery

-Fiona Christeller Studio Toru
+Fiona Christeller Studio Toru, York Bay

-Fiona Christeller is joining Philothea Flynn at Studio Toru.
 Fiona Christeller creates contemporary jewellery, using a range of materials, including precious and other metals, gemstones, beads, found and recycled objects, and whatever else takes her fancy.
 Using traditional jewellery techniques to make wearable / art objects, her work is consequently unique, colourful, and exciting.
 She sells in galleries and design stores nationwide.
 "Please come and enjoy our work.
 There will be some surprises."

 www.fionachristeller.com

-Necklaces by Fiona Christeller
+By Fiona Christeller

 Philippa Hopkins is a lampwork artist based in Naenae.
 Her love of glass began in Bristol.
 She initially started playing around with making jewellery using lampwork beads, then she stumbled across a studio that offered lessons in how to make them and the rest is history!
 The things Philippa loves most about working with glass are the vast range of colours available and the smooth, solid weight of the finished bead in her hand.

-Glasswork bracelet by Philippa Hopkins
+Blue and Silver glasswork bracelet by Philippa Hopkins

-Philothea Flynn Studio Toru
+Philothea Flynn Studio Toru, York Bay

 Philothea creates jewellery with pure and sterling silver, also with brass, copper, gold and bronze.
-Seven years ago, her first silversmithing class got her hooked.
+Eight years ago, her first silversmithing class got her hooked.
 Choosing products that are environmentally friendly and aiming to make ethical, sustainable, affordable jewellery is important to her.
 She describes herself as unashamedly a tool geek who loves trying new techniques and learning, whether it be about the history of jewellery, healing properties in gemstones, or new ways of transforming metals.

 www.studiotoru.co.nz